STAIRlab/opensees-gallery/content/en/ecosystem/veux.md

 icon: fas brush
 ---

 {{< link veux >}}veux{{< /link >}} is an open-source finite element visualization framework.
-Using a mobile-first approach, it provides several functions and components to simplify the creation of responsive websites.
+Using a web-first approach, it provides several functions to simplify the creation of responsive visualizations.

 {{< button relref="examples" outline="true" >}}
     Explore examples